 (ii) If $\{I_{i}\}$ is any set of ideals of $A$, then $V(\sum I_i)=\bigcap V(I_i)$.

 (iii) If $I$ and $J$ are two ideals, $V(I)\subseteq V(J)$ if and only if $\sqrt[R]{I}\supseteq\sqrt[R]{J}$.

-\end{lemma} \begin{proof} The same as (\cite{hartshorne}, Lemma 2.1) and see Theorem \ref{realnulls} below for $\sqrt[R]{I}$. \end{proof} Now take the subsets of the form $V(I)$ to be the closed subsets.
-This defines a topology on $\Spec(A)$ which we call the \emph{real Zariski topology} of $\Spec(A)$.
-Note that $V(A)=\emptyset$ and $V(\{0\})=\Spec(A)$.
+\end{lemma} \begin{proof} The same as (\cite{hartshorne}, Lemma 2.1) and see Theorem \ref{realnulls} below for the real radical $\sqrt[R]{I}$. \end{proof} Note that the ring $A$ is semi-real iff $\Spec_R A\neq\emptyset$.
+Now take the subsets of the form $V(I)$ to be the closed subsets.
+This defines a topology on $\Spec_R A$ which we call the \emph{real Zariski topology} of $\Spec_R A$.
+Note that $V(A)=\emptyset$ and $V(\{0\})=\Spec_R A$.
 For any element $f\in A$, we denote by $D(f)$ the open complement of $V((f))$.
-It is easy to see that the open sets of the form $D(f)$ form a basis for the topology of $\Spec(A)$.
+It is easy to see that the open sets of the form $D(f)$ form a basis for the topology of $\Spec_R A$.
 An open set of the form $D(f)$ is called a principal open subset while its complement $V((f))$ is called a principal closed subset.